Every spring, my kids look forward to the tradition of decorating cardboard Easter egg crafts together!

 If you can cut the cardboard shapes and set up a few supplies ahead of time, kids of most ages can work on these crafts independently.

 This post has some affiliate links.
 If you click an affiliate link and make a purchase, I earn a small commission which supports this blog at no additional cost to you.
 Please see the disclosure policy for details.

 What you need for Cardboard Easter Egg crafts

 We believe in using recycled materials as much as possible, so the ingredients for this activity is pretty bare bones!
-We suggest the following:

 The best part is seeing the different designs that children come up with on their own without adult interference!

 My daughter discovered that colored pencils and glitter glue can beautiful cardboard Easter eggs.

 She also loves adding rhinestones plus our bible verse Washi tape from Project Encourage!

 Have you tried any of these cardboard Easter Egg crafts?